Towards Data Freedom: ETL Pipelines

 What is an ETL Pipeline?

-So, what IS an ETL pipeline?
-Starting with the acronym, ETL stands for Extract - Transform - Load (for those in the know, ELT because often the loading happens before the transformation step).
-Each of these pieces have their own intricacies and unique pain points, so stay tuned for follow-ups where we’ll do a deep dive into each of these pieces.
+So, what is an ETL pipeline?
+Starting with the acronym, ETL stands for Extract – Transform – Load (ELT, in many cases, because loading can happen before transformation).
+Each piece has its own intricacies and pain points, so stay tuned for follow-ups where we’ll deep-dive into each.

 At a high level:

-• Extract: grab your data, be it from a CSV, internal database, or an API call
+- Extract: grab your data—CSV, internal database, or an API call

-• Load: put your data where it needs to be, be it an S3 bucket or a simple database to load to a pretty Tableau visualization (link to tableau explanation)
+- Load: put your data where it needs to be—an S3 bucket, a warehouse, or a database that powers a Tableau visualization

-Historically, ‘ETL pipeline’ is an incredibly loaded term.
-Its usage ranges from various one-off scrapers and ingestors that small go-to-market and similarly scoped teams use to get their data ALL THE WAY to robust, production-ready pipelines that sit as the backbone for companies as big as Amazon.
+Historically, “ETL pipeline” is a loaded term.
+Usage ranges from one-off scrapers GTM teams use to get their data all the way to robust, production-grade pipelines that serve as the backbone for companies as big as Amazon.

 Why do we care?